 - Golden raisins blend right in.
 They add a touch of sweetness and texture to these muffins.

-- Just one bowl - clean up is a breeze!
+- Just one bowl, so cleanup is a breeze!

 - Banana Bananas are full of fiber and potassium.
 They also serve as a fabulous sweetener, especially over-ripe bananas